 What are the Different Types of Office Layouts?

 The office layouts are broadly classified as general office layouts and private office layouts.
-The latest layouts are combination offices, co-working office, narrative layouts, nodal layouts, neighbourly office, and nomadic office.
+The latest layouts are combination offices, a co-working office, narrative layouts, nodal layouts, neighborly office, and nomadic office.

 When talking about “what are the types of office”, the general office layouts are of two types

 - Open plan office layout